pokt-network/pocket-core/doc/cli-interface-spec.md

 > - `<height>`: The specified height of the block to be queried.
 Defaults to `0` which brings the latest block known to this node.

 - `pocket query supply <height>`
-> Returns the total amount of POKT staked/unstaked by nodes, apps, dao, and totals at the specified `<height>`.
+> Returns the total amount of POKT staked/unstaked by nodes, apps, DAO, and totals at the specified `<height>`.
 >
 > Arguments:
 > - `<height>`: The specified height of the block to be queried.
 Defaults to `0` which brings the latest block known to this node.